Promoting Walking Among Older Adults Through Affective Communication and Step-Monitoring (NOSTEP)

 Other: Control

-Participants assigned to this arm will receive daily messages about the benefits of recommended daily water intake via the PsyMe app for 14 days.
+Participants assigned to this arm will receive daily messages about the benefits of recommended daily water intake via the PsyMe app over 14 days.

 Active Comparator: Step-monitoring

-Participants assigned to this arm will receive daily reminders to monitor and record their step count through a step-tracking application via the PsyMe app for 14 days.
+Participants assigned to this arm will receive daily reminders to monitor and record their step count through a step-tracking application via the PsyMe app over 14 days.

-Participants assigned to this arm will receive daily nostalgia-based walking messages and reminders to monitor their step count via the PsyMe app for 14 days.
+Participants assigned to this arm will receive daily messages via the PsyMe app over 14 days.
+These messages are designed to prompt recall of personally relevant past experiences and to promote walking behavior.

 What is the study measuring?